 California’s transportation infrastructure is facing a crisis.
 The state needs more investment in road systems but the current financing methods are insufficient for the magnitude of work.
 According to the 2015 Ten-Year State Highway Operation and Protection Program (SHOPP) plan, maintenance and repair of the state’s highway system is undersupplied by $5.7 billion a year.
-In addition, a report by the California Legislative Conference Committee on Transportation Funding (Committee Report) recently estimated that it would require $7.8 billion annually to bring local street and road repair up to the best management practice level.
+In addition, a report by the California Legislative Conference Committee on transportation funding (Committee Report) recently estimated that it would require $7.8 billion annually to bring local street and road repair up to the best management practice level.
 In comparison to other states, the Reason Foundation ranked California’s highways 42nd in overall performance and 43rd in maintenance in 2016.
 These deficits and rankings reveal that the state needs new funding solutions.

 Develop and maintain a statewide transportation network that is adequate for the needs of business, agriculture and individual citizens.

 California needs a comprehensive, well-financed, dependable and efficient transportation financing mechanism that allows for maintenance of deteriorating infrastructure, encourages new construction projects, and ultimately creates well-paying and reliable jobs for Californians.

 California’s continued economic development will be closely tied to an improved transportation system, both for workers and students commuting to jobs and classes, and for the movement of goods around the state and to our international seaports and airports.

 Challenges to new transportation funding proposals remain, however, as many voters continue to resist increased fees and taxes.